RezaJeffrey/Chatroom-app/README.md

 # Chatroom-app #Django
 Note: this project is being updated.
+Check feature/websockets branch in order to see the new changes.

 simple chatroom where you can create or enter a room and chat with others . user can create private or normal room . for private room you should add a password so each user who want to join the room should enter a password.